Faceted wrinkling by contracting a curved boundary: Discussion

 \subsubsection{Lateral constraint boundary condition}

-A further remark concerns the boundary conditions used in our Abaqus simulations.
 As noted in \textit{Methods}, we prohibit any lateral movement of the nodes on the inner boundary, in order to stabilise the faceted wrinkled regime against folding instabilities.
-However, if we do allow lateral movement, we see the same faceted wrinkling \textit{at early times}, before azimuthal movement of the boundary quickly leads to folding instabilities.
-This suggests that faceting can be seen for weak buckling, even in the absence of lateral constraints.
+However, even if we do allow lateral movement, we see the same faceted wrinkling at early simulation times, before azimuthal movement of the boundary eventually leads to folding\cite{brau_wrinkle_2013, Paulsen2017}.
+That is, the, excess material concentrates at a single sector along the circumference.
+Our observations suggest that faceting can be seen for initial buckling, even in the absence of lateral constraints.
 But our evidence is still only suggestive and needs to be confirmed through physical experiments.